Boson Stars in $D \ge 4$ Dimensions: Stability, Oscillation Frequencies, and Dynamical Evolutions: Theory and Model Construction

 where $\Omega_{D - 2} = 2\pi^{(D - 1)/2} / \Gamma\left(\frac{D-1}{2}\right)$ is the surface area of the unit $(D - 2)$-sphere.
 We also note that we can always fix the gauge so that $\alpha\rightarrow 1$ at spatial infinity by rescaling $t$; from now on we make this choice.

 To obtain a set of equations for the exterior region, we first note the BS asymptotics at large radii.
-For $D = 4$, a careful asymptotic expansion of Eq.~\eqref{eq:A_eq} reveals that the solution must, at leading order, take the form \cite{Evstafyeva:2023kfg}
+For $D = 4$, a careful asymptotic expansion of Eq.~\eqref{eq:A_eq} reveals that the solution must, at leading order, take the form {(see Ref.~\cite{Evstafyeva:2023kfg} for more details)}